HCL Z Abend Investigator

 History files

-- Add default and recent history files
+- Add default and recent history files.

-- Copy/Rename/Remove fault entries from the history file
+- Copy/Rename/Remove fault entries from the history file.

-- Choose column ordering and visibility
+- Choose column ordering.

-- View fault entry properties
+- View fault entry properties.

 Fault reports